astronomer/docs/learn/airflow-isolated-environments.md

 :::

-## `@task.kubernetes decorator` / KubernetesPodOperator
+## `@task.kubernetes`

+The Kubernetes operator (`@task.kubernetes` decorator or KubernetesPodOperator) runs an Airflow task in a dedicated Kubernetes pod.
+The `@task.kubernetes` decorator is used to run any custom Python code in a separate Kubernetes pod on a Docker image with Python installed, while the KubernetesPodOperator is used to run any existing Docker image.

-To use the `@task.kubernetes` decorator or the KubernetesPodOperator, you need provide Docker image as well as have access to a Kubernetes cluster.
+To use the `@task.kubernetes` decorator or the KubernetesPodOperator, you need provide a Docker image as well as have access to a Kubernetes cluster.
 The example below shows how to use the modules to run in a task in a separate Kubernetes pod inside the same namespace and Kubernetes cluster as your Airflow environment.
 For more information on how to use the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md) and [Run the KubernetesPodOperator on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).

 <Tabs
     defaultValue="taskflow"